johnhunt/guestbook/README.md

 If you create a new model in models.py then you'll need to create a new migration file to reflect this.
 These migrations are run when the API starts up (although you can apply them manually if you like):

    DATABASE_URL=postgresql://postgres:topsecret2025foobbq@localhost:5432/mydatabase alembic revision --autogenerate -m "Create guestbook_entries table"

+# Deploying infrastructure to the cloud

+Infrastructure for this project is defined in the `infrastructure/` directory with Azure as the cloud provider in mind.
+IaC is written in terraform.
+To deploy you'll need these tools:

+ - terraform
+ - az cli

+Simply login to Azure (`az login`) then run terraform plan to check, followed by apply:
+    cd infrastructure
+    terraform plan
+    terraform apply

+This will deploy infrastructure for both dev and production but NOT any code - that is out of scope for this project.